dalbeck/wp-cli-bash/README.md

-I've reviewed your existing README.md for the WP CLI Benchmarking Script.
-Now, I'll update it to include all the tests added in your script and provide guidance on interpreting the results, particularly focusing on the `wp profile` command and its output.

----

-# WP CLI Benchmarking Script
+# WP CLI Benchmarking Script with WebPageTest.org Integration

-This repository contains a Bash script designed for running various benchmarks and profiling tools on WordPress installations using WP CLI.
+This repository contains a Bash script designed for running various benchmarks and profiling tools on WordPress installations using WP CLI and integrating WebPageTest.org for website performance testing.

 ## Description

-The script automates the following tasks:
+The script automates tasks including:

-- Running the Code Profiler Pro.
+- Code Profiler Pro execution.
-- Executing various WP CLI Profile commands, including stage, stage bootstrap, hook init, hook wp_loaded:after, cron-count, cron-duplicates, running crons, active plugin count, and autoload-options-size.
+- WP CLI Profile commands (stage, bootstrap, hook init, etc.).
-- Performing WP CLI Doctor checks, including general checks and specific counts.
+- WP CLI Doctor checks.
-- Running custom WP DB queries to analyze autoloaded data in WordPress options.
+- Custom WP DB queries for analyzing autoloaded data.
+- Initiating tests on WebPageTest.org and retrieving results.

-- Outputs are organized in the `wp-benchmarks` directory for easy access and review.
+Outputs are organized in `wp-benchmarks` directory.

 ## Installation

-To use this script:

-1. Clone the repository to your local machine.
+1. Clone the repository.
-2. Make sure you have WP CLI installed.
+2. Ensure WP CLI is installed.
-3. Navigate to the root directory of your WordPress installation.
+3. Navigate to WordPress root directory.
-4. Run the script using `./wp-benchmark.sh`.
+4. Run `./wp-benchmark.sh`.

 ## Usage

-Execute the script within the root directory of your WordPress installation.
-The script will automatically install necessary WP CLI packages if they are not already installed and create a directory named `wp-benchmarks` where all output files will be saved.
+Execute within the WordPress root directory.
+The script installs necessary WP CLI packages and creates `wp-benchmarks` for outputs.

 ```bash
 chmod +x wp-benchmark.sh
 ./wp-benchmark.sh
 ```

-## General Information
+## WebPageTest.org Integration

-`wp profile` monitors key performance indicators of the WordPress execution process, helping quickly identify points of slowness.
-Save hours diagnosing slow WordPress sites.
-It complements Xdebug and New Relic by pointing you in the right direction for further debugging.
-It makes tasks like profiling a WP REST API response easy.

-When WordPress handles a request, it executes as one long PHP script. `wp profile stage` breaks this script into stages:

-- `bootstrap`: WordPress sets itself up, loads plugins/themes, and fires the `init` hook.
-- `main_query`: WordPress transforms the request into the primary WP_Query.
-- `template`: WordPress determines and renders the theme template based on the main query.
+To use WebPageTest.org:

+1. Set `WPT_API_KEY` or enter it when prompted.
+2. The script sends requests to WebPageTest.org and monitors test progress.
+3. On completion, it provides a URL to detailed performance results.

+## Interpreting Profiling Results

+- `wp profile` breaks down the WordPress execution process into stages for detailed analysis.
-You'll receive a thorough table focusing mainly on the `time` column.
-Ideally, you want a high `cache_ratio` (greater than 70%), more `cache_hits` than `cache_misses`, and low `query_time`.
+- Look for high `cache_ratio`, more `cache_hits` than `cache_misses`, and low `query_time`.

-Use `grep` to look for problematic callbacks:
+- Use `grep` for investigating specific hooks.
 ```bash
 grep -rHin "hook_name_here" wp-content/themes
 ```

-This script is designed to provide a comprehensive overview of your WordPress site's performance, enabling you to make informed decisions on optimizations and improvements.
+This script offers a comprehensive view of WordPress site performance, helping inform optimization strategies.